mlstyszynski/techfest/README.md

 `L1-task18`: provision at spine1 with an additional regular extended community for the VNI 50100 and make sure the T2 MAC and MAC+IP routes at the leaf3/leaf4 gets the routes with an additional extended community 1:50100

-`L1-task19`: at the spine3-re enabled the core ip routing connectivity between the DC-1 and DC-2 using OSPFv2 NSSA area 0.0.0.1 nssa no-summaries default-lsa default-metric 101 inside the existing routing-instance MY-IPVPN-1 virtual-router instance-type.
-             Same virtual-router instance MY-IPVRF-1 should be enabled in area 0.0.0.1 nssa at spine1-re/spine2-re in order to receive the default route 0.0.0.0/0
+`L1-task19`: enable the IPv4 prefix exchange between DC-1 and DC-2 using EVPN Type-5 signaling and vxlan transport using the routing-instance name T5-VRF1 , instance-type vrf.
+The Type-5 routing-instance should be enabled with interfaces irb.x used in the given data center and enabled with new loopback lo0.1 interface; Each Spine should advertise additionally a static discard route as type-5 route; We'll have to explicitly accept also the new route-target at the switch-options level;

 The switch-options and protocol evpn configuration are dependent so will need to be configured together in order to have the candidate commit configuration ready.